 Day 1: Arrive in Chennai

 On arrival at Delhi airport assistance & transfer to hotel (check-in/out time 12 pm).
 Later city tour of Chennai.
 Visit Fort St. George & St Mary`s Church inside the fort built by the British East India Company in 1640 AD.
-Kapaleeshwarar Temple a holy shrine of Lord Shiva originally built by the mighty Pallavas and rebuilt in the 16th century by the Vijayanagar kings.
-Vadapalani Murugan Temple one of the most frequented places of worship for Hindus in Chennai.
+Kapaleeshwarar Temple is a holy shrine of Lord Shiva originally built by the mighty Pallavas and rebuilt in the 16th century by the Vijayanagar kings.
+Vadapalani Murugan Temple is one of the most frequented places of worship for Hindus in Chennai.
 Government Museum built in the Indo – Saracenic style houses a rich collection of works of Raja Ravi Varma.
 Dakshinachitra Museum, one of the living – history museums.
-Santhome Cathedral a historical and ancient pilgrim center, which was built during the 14th to the 15th century AD by the then reigning Portuguese.
-Drive Pass Marina Beach a 13kms long natural urban beach along the Bay of Bengal.
+Santhome Cathedral is a historical and ancient pilgrim center, which was built during the 14th to the 15th century AD by the then reigning Portuguese.
+Drive Pass Marina Beach is a 13kms long natural urban beach along the Bay of Bengal.
 Overnight at the hotel.

 Day 2: Chennai – Vellore (140kms) (B)

 Drive to Vellore via visiting Kanchipuram an ancient city famous as the city of thousands of temples.
-On arrival check in at the hotel.
+On arrival check-in at the hotel.
 Later visit Sri Lakshmi Narayani Golden Temple situated at the foot of a small range of green hills.
 This temple is gilded with 1500kg of pure gold, double the dome of the Golden Temple at Amritsar.
 Also, visit 16th-century Vellore Fort & Jalakandeswarar Temple inside the fort features many ornate sculptures.
 Overnight at the hotel.